ralflorent/namefully/readme.md

 > NOTE: This option also affects all the other results of the API.
 In other words,
 > the results will prioritize the order of appearance set in the first place for
 > future operations.
-Keep in mind that in some cases it be altered.
+Keep in mind that in some cases it can be altered.
 See the example below.

 ```ts
 // 'Smith' is the surname in this raw string case